Get your affairs in order!

-With that in mind, there are x3 things everyone should have in place – particularly those entering retirement and the golden years.
-They are a –
+With that in mind, there are three things everyone should have in place – particularly those entering retirement and the golden years.
+They are a:

-- Advanced care directive or end of life preferences
+- 2. Advance Care Directive or end of life preferences document; and

-- Alternative decision makers – for health, lifestyle and financial decisions
+- 3. Alternative decision-makers – for health, lifestyle and financial decisions.

 - Take stock of your assets.
 Think about how you want your property, superannuation, cash, trusts and personal possessions to be distributed when you pass away.

-- Find x2 people to witness you sign – they must be over 18 years old, not a beneficiary under the will and competent.
+- Find two people to witness you sign – they must be over 18 years old, not a beneficiary under the Will and competent.
 Best practice – get together with your witnesses in the same room and use the same pen when you sign.

 - Include details of your pre-paid funeral.
 We highly recommend prepaying your funeral to ensure you don’t pass on the financial and emotional burden to your family.
 Read more about the benefits of pre-planning your funeral on the Bare Cremation website.

 - Pick a responsible person to be your executor.
 They will need to pay any debts and distribute your assets to the beneficiaries when the time comes.
 You can choose a friend or relative or appoint an independent trustee organisation like NSW Trustees & Guardians.